fousa/motion_migrate/README.md

-# MotionMigrate
+# Motion Migrate

-Easy Core Data migration from your models in RubyMotion.
+Core Data migration from your models in RubyMotion.
+Never open XCode again with this gem.

+## Why

+I love the [Nitron](https://github.com/mattgreen/nitron) gem created by @mattgreen.
+But I missed some features, and I really hate to open Xcode to create the data model.
+So I created some rake tasks that helped me created the Core Data model generation.
+Thanks to @mattgreen for starting this in the 0.3 branch of the [Nitron](https://github.com/mattgreen/nitron) project.

 ## Installation